smeas/SimpleGC/README.md

-## A simple conservative garbage collector implementation writtein in C-style C++.
+## A simple conservative garbage collector implementation written in C-style C++.

 ### Implemented Features
 - It will automatically detect GC pointers in globals, stack, and registers